bohyunkang/bohyunkang/README.md

 ### Hello world! 🙋‍
 My name is Bohyun Kang.
-I am a Front-end developer who has a desire for making a better world. 💻
+I am a Front-end developer who looking for ways to make a better world. 💻

 ### ✨ Interests
 - 💻 Web development(HTML, CSS, JavaScript, and React ...)